h250194e-netizen/Calculator/README.md

-# Calculator
+A clean, simple calculator built with vanilla JavaScript, HTML, and CSS.
-A simple, client-side stock management system for a food warehouse, built with HTML, CSS, and vanilla JavaScript.
-Features include adding/deleting items, tracking expiry dates, and saving data to localStorage.
-Includes four switchable color themes.
-Perfect for learning front-end basics.
+This project handles basic arithmetic operations (+, -, *, /) and serves as a great introduction to DOM manipulation and event handling for beginner web developers.
+It's lightweight, responsive, and easy to customize.